CBD Effects on Cortisol

 Increased cortisol levels may also be linked to more frequent waking throughout the night.
 One study found that those who took 300-600mg of CBD had lower levels of cortisol in their body, which may lead to improved sleep.
 Taking a dose of CBD in the evening might help reduce cortisol levels in the blood.
 In turn, it may help you to relax and fall asleep more easily.

-Easing the Symptoms of Hormonal Changes in Women
+Symptoms of Hormonal Changes in Women

 Cortisol is one of the most important hormones in the body.
 Secreted in the adrenal glands, this hormone plays an important role in a variety of essential bodily processes.
 However, consistently high cortisol levels in the blood, caused by chronic stress, can lead to a variety of negative health effects.
 Some of these effects may include high blood pressure, compromised immunity, insulin resistance, and increased cholesterol among other life-threatening conditions.